 Read our full methodology

-Average monthly cost of Independent Living in Buffalo, NY vs. nearby cities
+Independent living costs in Buffalo, NY, vs. nearby cities

 Buffalo, NY

-Average monthly cost of Independent Living in Buffalo, NY vs. the state and national average
+Independent living costs in Buffalo, NY, vs. state and national averages

 Buffalo, NY